Hyperbaric Oxygen Therapy in New Brunswick Skip to main content

 Most New Brunswick patients are referred to the QEII Health Sciences Centre in Halifax, Nova Scotia (approximately 270 km from Moncton).
 Wait times for elective and chronic cases at the QEII are commonly 12 to 18 months due to capacity constraints.
 Some patients in northern New Brunswick may be referred to Quebec hospital programmes depending on urgency.

-New Brunswick patients accessing HBOT through interprovincial referral are treated for the 14 Health Canada-recognised conditions, which include carbon monoxide poisoning, decompression sickness, gas embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, intracranial abscess, central retinal artery occlusion, sudden sensorineural hearing loss, problem wounds, late effects of radiation, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+New Brunswick patients accessing HBOT through interprovincial referral are treated for the 14 Health Canada-recognised conditions: carbon monoxide poisoning, decompression sickness, gas or air embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, sudden sensorineural hearing loss, problem wounds, soft-tissue radiation necrosis, radiation damage affecting bone, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Intracranial abscess (UHMS Indication #8) and central retinal artery occlusion (a sub-presentation of arterial insufficiency) are additional UHMS-listed uses treated at some Canadian hospital hyperbaric programmes, not among the named Health Canada 14.

 Most chronic indications require a course of 20 to 40 daily sessions, with some radiation indications requiring up to 60 sessions.
 Each session typically lasts 90 to 120 minutes.
 Acute emergencies may require only one or a few treatments.